-- Confirmation that all "investor information" above is accurate - They understand the significance of "meaningful benefits" to the Project, - That the Developer has committed to provide, at minimum, the following meaningful benefits to the Project's community: - Low- to moderate-income (LMI) household access - o Greater household savings - Increased resilience and grid benefits - Community ownership or other wealth-building opportunities - Equitable workforce development. - That the financing is contingent on the Project's continued good-faith delivery of the articulated meaningful benefits, for a minimum period of [XX] years passed the project's commissioning date.
+- Confirmation that all "investor information" above is accurate - They understand the significance of "meaningful benefits" to the Project, - That the Developer has committed to provide, at minimum, at least 2 the following meaningful benefits to the Project's community: - Low- to moderate-income (LMI) household access - o Greater household savings - Increased resilience and grid benefits - Community ownership or other wealth-building opportunities - Equitable workforce development. - That the financing is contingent on the Project's continued good-faith delivery of the articulated meaningful benefits, for a minimum period of [XX] years passed the project's commissioning date.

-4. Project Proforma(s) and Summary Cover Sheet
+4. Updated Project Proforma(s) and Summary Cover Sheet

-For each project (minimum 2) in their 1MWDC+ portfolio, teams must include a Proforma including an overview of the financial aspects and projected outcomes of their community solar projects and a 1-page word document cover sheet highlighting key details (list below).
+For each project (minimum 2) in their 1MW+ portfolio, teams must include an updated (from Phase 2) Proforma including an overview of the financial aspects and projected outcomes of their community solar projects and a 1-page word document cover sheet highlighting key details (list below).